sarnthil/emotion-stimulus-detection/README.md

 # Sequence Labeling vs. Clause Classification for English Emotion Stimulus Detection
-## Supplementary material: Code

 This folder contains the code associated with our paper.

-- `sources`: Contains the original datasets.
+- `sources/`: Contains the original datasets.
-- `scripts`: Contains all of our programs to work with the data.
+- `scripts/`: Contains all of our programs to work with the data.
 We describe a few of these scripts in detail:
     - `extract.py`: Responsible for extracting the data from the original datasets and aggregates them.
 Further helped by `extract_*.py` files that